Liu Yizheng: Republican times

 In 1927, Liu Yizheng served as the curator of National Study Library (Chinese Study Library) which later merged with National Central Library and formed the new Nanjing Library.
-In the library he founded Live and Read System, providing long-term devoted readers vacant rooms to live.
-Many such readers later call the library Alma Mater.
+In the library he founded Live and Read System, providing long-term devoted readers with vacant rooms to live in.
+Many such readers later called the library their alma mater.

 Works

 Liu Yizheng wrote several books on Chinese history, including on the history of education, commerce, and culture.
 His books also include Business Ethics, An Introduction to Edition, etc. History of Chinese Culture (中國文化史) and Essentials of National History (國史要義) are his most important works.